Marriage Crisis, Discernment Counseling, Separation, Infidelity

 Enter your name and email address below and once you've paid for the MSA, we'll send you a link to download it from our website.

-Managed separation involves self control and commitment.
+Managed separation involves self-control and commitment.
 What type of commitment?
 Time, emotions, thought, energy, and yes, money.
 One of my managed separation clients recently said that the only thing more expensive than managed separation is divorce, and he’s probably right.
 Divorce isn’t only expensive from a financial standpoint, it changes numerous lives forever.
 That’s why I implore couples to do everything they can to make sure their marriage can’t be saved, because if there are still seeds of love and caring to be found, managed separation is the microscope that can detect them.

 Managed separation involves a three to six month therapy commitment, involving both individual therapy and meetings involving the couple to manage the separation.
 Following a successful managed separation, therapy will not be over.
 Accountability is an important part of the process, and therapy moving forward is highly recommended.